The hidden dangers garden-variety flowers pose to dog’s health

 “They provide low-cost or free treatment for eligible pet owners.”
 Other organizations, such as the Blue Cross, also offer similar services, ensuring that financial constraints do not prevent pet owners from seeking urgent care for their animals.

 As spring continues to bloom, Cardiff’s parks and green spaces offer plenty of opportunities for outdoor enjoyment.
-However, pet owners are urged to remain vigilant about the potential risks of toxic plants.
-While enjoying a walk in the park, pet owners should also be aware of the hidden dangers that may require costly veterinary treatment, and take precautions to ensure the safety of their pets.
+Experts advise pet owners not to ignore the risks posed by toxic plants.
+When walking your dog in the park, be aware of hidden dangers that can lead to high medical bills, and learn preventive measures in advance to keep your pet safe.

 Veterinary care is essential, but comes at a high cost, “said Faith Tagg, a pet insurance expert.
 It is important for pet owners to be aware of the plants around them and take measures to protect their pets from harm.